starling021/rat-n/README.md

 ![multihandler](https://user-images.githubusercontent.com/54115104/66684989-f82bc600-ec83-11e9-922b-dc784c6af241.png)

-    INFO: The Multihandler option lets us handler multiple sessions.
-We can choose to interact with different devices while listening for new connections in the background.
+    The Multihandler option lets us handler multiple sessions.
+    You can choose to interact with different devices while listening for new connections in the background.

 ***

 # Mouse Substrate (MPL Substrate)

-    INFO: Mouse Substrate (MPL Substrate) is a package that can be installed on the target iOS device after receiving remote control to run substrate commands and services.
+    Mouse Substrate (MPL Substrate) is a package that can be installed on the target iOS device after receiving remote control to run substrate commands and services.

 ## Substrate commands